AcutronicRobotics/HRIM/CONTRIBUTING.md

 these guidelines helps maintainers and the community understand your report and reproduce the bug.

-Before creating bug reports, please check this the current issues to check if someone already cought the same bug as you.
+Before creating bug reports, please check the list of [issues](https://github.com/AcutronicRobotics/HRIM/issues) to make sure if someone already had the same bug as you.
 When you are creating a bug report, please include as many details as possible.
 Fill out the required template, the information it asks for helps us resolve issues faster.